Dual Degree Program Requirements

 from Seattle University's 2017-2018 Graduate Catalog

-Full-time students ordinarily complete the Master of Science in Finance degree in a minimum of two years.
-Among other requirements, applicants to the MSF program must have a current resume that reflects continuous full-time work experience in business.
-MSF students must demonstrate computer, business communications, and math proficiency and complete six fundamental business classes or they may seek to have some or all of those courses waived.
-In addition to the fundamental business courses, students in the MSF program must complete 45 credits of course work in designated areas, including nine required courses and six electives.
+Full-time students ordinarily complete the Master of Science in Finance degree in a minimum of 1 year.
+In addition to prerequisite business courses, students in the MSF program must complete 45 credits of course work in designated areas, including 10 required courses and 5 electives.
 See specific MSF course requirements in the Graduate Catalog.

 *The American Bar Association, one of the accrediting agencies for law schools, requires that the JD degree be completed within a maximum of seven years.

 **One quarter credit is the equivalent of .67 semester credits.
 A 3 quarter credit crossover business course could, for example, be used to satisfy 2 semester credits for the JD degree.

 ***One semester credit is the equivalent of 1.5 quarter credits.
 A 4 semester credit crossover law course could, for example, be used to satisfy 6 quarter credits for the graduate business degree.